bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   string storageAccProviderType = "<storage-acc-provider-type>"; // Input the storage account provider type;  Valid types: Microsoft.Storage / Microsoft.ClassicStorage
-  string storageAccResourceGroupName = "<storage-acc-resource-group>"; // Input the name of the storage account's resource group string storageAccName = "<storage-acc-name>"; // Input the name of the storage account AccountType accountType = AccountType.GeneralPurposeStorage;  // Input the storage account type
+  string storageAccResourceGroupName = "<storage-acc-resource-group>"; // Input the name of the storage account's resource group string storageAccName = "<storage-acc-name>"; // Input the name of the storage account AccountType accountType = "<account-type>";  // Choose account type from Storage AccountType list. eg. AccountType.GeneralPurposeStorage

   List<DestinationAccountDetails> destinationAccountDetails = new List<DestinationAccountDetails>();
   destinationAccountDetails.Add(new DestinationAccountDetails(string.Concat("/subscriptions/", subscriptionId.ToLower(), "/resourceGroups/", storageAccResourceGroupName.ToLower(), "/providers/", storageAccProviderType, "/storageAccounts/", storageAccName.ToLower()), accountType));

   /// Note.
-  /// if you need multiple destination storage accounts,
-  /// add other storage account details below same as above.
+  /// Add one or more storage accounts same as above
+  /// The storage accounts should be in the same Azure DataBox order's subscription and location (region).

   PodJobDetails jobDetails = new PodJobDetails(
                               contactDetails,
                               shippingAddress);

-  string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group string location = "<location>"; // Input the location on which new azure data box job to be created; Support locations: West Europe, West Central US and West US string jobName = "<job-name>";  // Input the name of the job
+  string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group string jobName = "<job-name>";  // Input the name of the job

   // Initializes a new instance of the JobResource class JobResource newJobResource = new JobResource(location, destinationAccountDetails, jobDetails);
   newJobResource.DeviceType = DeviceType.Pod;

-  // Initializes a new instance of the DataBoxManagementClient class.
-  DataBoxManagementClient dataBoxManagementClient = InitializeDataBoxClient();
-  dataBoxManagementClient.Location = location;

   // Validate shipping address
   AddressValidationOutput addressValidateResult = ServiceOperationsExtensions.ValidateAddressMethod(